IKIM-Essen/ClusterDocs/README.md

 ## Video format

 The videos are 1280 x 720 H.264/AAC slide-based training videos.
+Classes 1–4
-Narration uses a synthetic British-English voice with slower pacing, acronym pronunciation handling, equalization, dynamic-range compression, normalization, and captions.
-They do not connect to production RCC services and contain no credentials or biomedical data.
+use the macOS Daniel British-English voice with sentence-aware pacing, technical-term pronunciation handling, de-essing, gentle compression, EBU R128 loudness normalization, and captions.
+Rebuild them with `python3 build/build_videos.py`.
+The build records its settings, durations, and hashes in `meta/video-build-report.json`.
+Videos do not connect to production RCC services and contain no credentials or biomedical data.

 ## Production status